andred22/CreditCardClustering/README.md

 ## Project Overview

-This project was a simple exercise in clustering utilizing the K-means algorithm.
+This project focused on clustering utilizing the K-means algorithm.
 The focus was on segmenting a credit card company's clients into distinct groups, enabling the development of tailored business strategies that address each customer segment's specific needs and behaviors.
-This was initially a project from a machine learning course.

 ## Project Contents